The latest from the overall strategic process

 The main focus of the strategic process, conceived with a view to 2030, is the joint development of a coherent overall strategy.
 Strategic milestones, such as the Excellence Strategy of the federal and state governments, serve as anchoring points on the path to the overarching goal of shaping the university as a place of renewal and sustainability for future research, learning, and exchange with society.

-The sub-processes serve as both mirrors and drivers of the overall strategy: whether it’s the mission statement process or the further development of the university’s research profile, whether it’s the structural and development plan for the years 2024–28 or the Excellence Strategy.
+The sub-processes are at the same time important milestones and reflections of the overall strategy – whether it’s the mission statement process or the further development of the university’s research profile, whether it’s the ‘European Universities’ competition, the structural and development plan for the years 2024 to 2028, or the Excellence Strategy.

-The integrated approach of the strategic process also includes the cooperation between the Rectorate and the university’s eleven faculties.
+The integrated approach of the strategic process also includes the myriad forms of collaboration between the Rectorate and the university’s eleven faculties in the context of strategic development.

 Besides strategic planning, the process always also includes the implementation of the planned measures and a continuous monitoring of the resulting developments.

-All members of the university should be integrated into these processes of shaping a socially anchored, distinctive, successful, and self-confident university together: This is the standard by which the University of Freiburg intends to measure itself in the medium term.
+In addition, numerous members of the university come together in a concerted effort to shape a socially anchored, distinctive, successful, and self-confident university: This is the standard by which the University of Freiburg measures itself.

 University of Freiburg Think Tank 2030